+Delicious summer treat.
 In a way, this recipe was the hero of our summer.
 Anytime we were bored we would pull out the bread machine and she would start the dough.
 I think she was glad to go home at the end of her months here, but I know she missed these rolls.

+Perfect treat at every time of day.
 I don’t make them as often as I did that summer, but they are always welcome at the dinner table.
 I hope you will give them a try and make them a part of your bread baking rotation as well.

 These rolls are more than just a flavorful topping… the base roll recipe is one of the best out there.
 It might seem like a lot of butter and sugar, but they don’t taste sweet, just soft and impossibly fluffy.
 The powdered milk helps them rise as high as possible.
 I always knead and rise the dough in my bread machine then remove it to shape and do the final rise.

 If you have family members who don’t like garlic, you could leave one pan of the rolls without the garlic and just brush them with plain butter before baking.
-They have plenty of flavor to stand on their own as a plain roll.
+They have plenty of flavors to stand on their own as a plain roll.

 Knead by hand, stand mixer, or bread machine until smooth.
 (I highly recommend a basic bread machine just for kneading and rising.
 This is the model I have and love.)